rolancon/anto/README.md

 # Anto
 A new auxlang (auxiliary language) derived from Ido, Interlingue, Novial, Neo and Glosa

 The first draft version of the **Anto** auxiliary language, its current working name, is published on 3 August 2024, in honor of the death date of **Louis Couturat**, exactly 100 years ago to the day, the primary creator of the **Ido** language.
+Anto can be used to mimic the grammatical categories and syntactic structures of specified natural languages.

 Ido was the first of the Esperanto offshoots (also known as Esperant**ido**s, meaning an **Esperanto** offshoot - hence the name).
 The name Anto in its turn is derived, being Ido's child, from the word for _child_ in Ido, _inf**anto**_, and is also a reference to its grandparent Esper**anto**.
 Other auxiliary languages from a later date, namely **Occidental-Interlingue**, **Novial** (incl. **Intal**), **Neo** and **Interglossa/Glosa**, have had a strong influence on the creation of the Anto language.